imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 }
 $$

-TODO: lore on weakening, substitution...
+TODO: lore on weakening, label-weakening...

 Blocks can then be typed as follows: